PracticeFoxyCode/practice/README.md

 * `pckt` instead of `packet`
 * `src` instead of `source`

-I could go on forever.
+Et cetera, et cetera, et cetera.
 These shorthands obscure meaning and save us nothing, not even typing, since the IDE has autocomplete.

 Exceptions to this rule are things like `HTML`.
 We write `HTML` not `hyper text markup language`.